aspose-cells-cloud/aspose-cells-cloud-docs/en/what-s-new/2024/_index.md

 type: docs
 weight: 20
 url: /new-features/2024/
-keywords: "What's new in aspose cells cloud.
-Microsoft Office Excel, Open Office Spreadsheet, CSV, PDF."
+keywords: "Aspose.Cells Cloud, new features 2024, API updates, spreadsheet processing, Excel, CSV, PDF, REST API"
-description: "This page describes the most interesting new Aspose.Cells Cloud features introduced in recent releases."
+description: "Overview of the new features and enhancements introduced in Aspose.Cells Cloud during 2024 releases, including API updates, data transformation, and document‑processing capabilities."
-kwords: Excel, Office Cloud, REST API, Spreadsheet, PDF, CSV, Json, Markdown, What's new in Aspose.Cells Cloud
 ---

 Welcome to what's new in Aspose.Cells Cloud docs.
 Use this page to quickly find the latest changes.

 ## Enhancements in Version 24.12

-- Add the new remove duplicates api.
+- Add the new **Remove Duplicates API**.
-- Add the new extract text API.
+- Add the new **Extract Text API**.
-- The pivot filter could not be created successfully.
+- Pivot filter creation may fail.

 ## Enhancements in Version 24.11

-- Add convert text feature on TextProcessingController.
+- Add a text‑conversion feature to `TextProcessingController`.

 ## Enhancements in Version 24.10

-- Add the new feature about removing characters on TextProcessingController.
+- Add a character‑removal feature to `TextProcessingController`.

 ## Enhancements in Version 24.9

-- Add word case function for TextProcessingController.
+- Add a word‑case function to `TextProcessingController`.
-- Support to export Worksheet to HTML with cell address or id.
+- Support exporting a worksheet to HTML with cell addresses or IDs.

 ## Enhancements in Version 24.8

-- Add the text trim feature on Cells Cloud Services.
+- Add a text‑trim feature to Cells Cloud Services.

 ## Enhancements in Version 24.7

-- Add a new feature about adding text content.
+- Add a feature for adding text content.
-- Add get access token by client id and client secret.
+- Add ability to obtain an access token using client ID and client secret.

 ## Enhancements in Version 24.6.1

-- fix extend query parameters for APIs.
+- Fix extended query parameters for APIs.

 ## Enhancements in Version 24.6.0

-- Optimize the data conversion applied steps.
+- Optimize data‑conversion steps.
-- Optimize load data function of data transformation.
+- Optimize the data‑loading function for data transformation.
-- Increase support for net425 and netstandard2.0.
+- Increase support for .NET Framework 4.2.5 and .NET Standard 2.0.

 ## Enhancements in Version 24.5.1

-- Add merge queries method for loading data of data transformation.
+- Add a merge‑queries method for loading data in data transformation.
-- Optimize chart data model.
+- Optimize the chart data model.
-- Update obtaining access token address.
+- Update the access‑token endpoint.

 ## Enhancements in Version 24.4

-- Support data transformation function for Aspose.Cells Cloud Services.
+- Support data‑transformation function for Aspose.Cells Cloud Services.

 ## Enhancements in Version 24.3

 - Support data deduplication.
 - Support data filling.
-- Support to delete incomplete rows.
+- Support deleting incomplete rows.
 - Support data cleansing.

 ## Enhancements in Version 24.2.1